Last Updated 6/30/2025

 This General Terms and Conditions Rider (“Rider”) applies to all contracts between PowerGen, Inc. (“Contractor”) and the Client.
 By entering into a contractual agreement with the Contractor, you agree to the following terms and conditions:

-Scope Modifications and Unforeseen Conditions: Quoted scope and pricing assume typical site conditions and standard equipment.
+Scope Modifications and Unforeseen Conditions: Estimate scope and pricing assume typical site conditions and standard equipment.
 If unforeseen issues arise—such as atypical configurations, code violations, or inaccessible systems—Contractor may (1) adjust procedures, materials, or labor; (2) bill additional time and materials at current rates; and (3) pause or proceed as needed for safety, compliance, or feasibility.
 Contractor will make reasonable efforts to inform Client of changes and estimated costs, but formal approval is not required for payment where modifications are reasonably necessary to complete the work.

 Notice of Mechanics Lien Rights: In accordance with the California law, the Contractor reserves the right to file a mechanics lien against the property where services were provided if payment is not received in full.
 This notice serves as a preliminary warning of this right.